luciotato/LiteScript/devel/source-v0.8/Producer_js.lite.md

         end if

-        for each statement in .statements
+        for each statement in .specifics
           statement.produce()
         .out NL